 What is an open tender?

-Open tendering is a public procurement method used by both government and private organisations for acquiring goods, services, and infrastructure works at the lowest price.
+Open tender is a public procurement method used by both government and private organisations for acquiring goods, services, and infrastructure works at the lowest price.
+Open tender is also called open tendering.

-It allows anyone interested to submit a tender to supply goods required.
-If a buyer has a requirement, he publishes the same to the market citing the requirement, the scope of work, budget, eligibility, and other specifications.
-This type of tender is common mostly for the construction and engineering sector.
+It allows anyone interested to submit a tender to supply goods and services required.
+When a buyer department has a requirement, they publish (ePublish) the requirement on the portal.
+A detailed tender document is uploaded that contains the scope of work, budget, eligibility, tender fee and EMD details, due dates and other specifications.
+Usually, engineering and construction sector tenders are published as open tenders.

 The purpose of an open tender is to create competition and minimise discrimination as it is a transparent process that facilitates fair play for suppliers.
 It also helps to create opportunities for emerging businesses to apply for new work.